Global model structures for $*$-modules: The Transport Theorem

 but $(FR)(X) \cong X$, hence $F(Y_0) \cong Y$ by uniqueness of the pushout, and the maps $g$ and $F(g_0)$ agree under this isomorphism.
-The map $j$ is both an acyclic cofibration and a closed embedding, hence so is its cobase change $g_0$ and consequently $g \cong F(g_0)$.
-Being a closed embedding and weak equivalence is stable under transfinite compositions by assumption, thus all relative $J_T$-cell complexes are weak equivalences. \end{proof}
+The map $j$ is an acyclic cofibration and a closed embedding by assumption.
+Both of these properties are stable under cobase change, hence $g_0$ is an acyclic cofibration and a closed embedding.
+Then by Proposition~\ref{prop properties Fbox}, the map $g \cong F(g_0)$ is a closed embedding and a weak equivalence. \\ Finally, we claim that the collections of maps that are simultaneously closed embeddings and weak equivalences is closed under transfinite composition in $\Mcostar$.
+This is true in $\LU$ by assumption iv) of Theorem~\ref{thm_A_strict}, but colimits in $\Mcostar$ are not constructed in $\LU$.
+More precisely, they are obtained by applying $F$ to a colimit formed in $\LU$.
+Since $F$ preserves the class of weak equivalences by Proposition~\ref{prop properties Fbox}, the claim follows.
+Altogether, we have shown that all relative $J_T$-cell complexes are weak equivalences. \end{proof}

 We are now ready to give the